Skip to content

 • SSH connectivity between Coolify and the server with SSH key authentication.

-Your public key should be added to root user’s ~/.ssh/authorized_keys.
-If you do not have an SSH Key, you can generate on through Coolify with a simple button or you can generate one manually.
+Your public key should be added to root user's ~/.ssh/authorized_keys.
+If you do not have an SSH Key, you can generate one through Coolify with a simple button or you can generate one manually.

 • Docker Engine (24+)